cjhang/notes/Study/Interferometers/casa.md

 ## Prior Calibration

-The prior calibration mainly focus on antenna based calibration and some specialized calibration.
+The prior calibrations mainly focus on antenna based calibration and some specialized calibration.

-CASA relies on `gencal` to designate tables that can be used in `applycal` , `gaincal`, `bandpass`
+CASA relies on `gencal` to generate calibration tables that can be used in `applycal` , `gaincal`, `bandpass`